tensorflow/models/research/textsum/README.md

+[Update 8/17/18: Many users have found success with a similar model based on this code, which in many ways supercedes the model described here.
+The model is described in [Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368) and the code can be found at https://github.com/abisee/pointer-generator.]

-Sequence-to-Sequence with Attention Model for Text Summarization.
+# Sequence-to-Sequence with Attention Model for Text Summarization.

 Authors: